How-To Guides | Spa Cover Care - Clean, Maintain & Protect your Cover

 Tie Down Straps & Broken Latches

-Tie down straps are there for one purpose: to secure the cover to the spa.
+Tie-down straps are there for one purpose: to secure the cover of the spa.
 To avoid ripping the straps, never use them to carry or remove the cover.
-Another cause of ripped straps is failure to unlatch the locks before lifting the cover off of the spa.
+Another cause of ripped straps is forgetting to unlatch the locks before lifting the cover of the spa.
 No warranty covers this type of damage.

 Replace broken cover locks/latches.
 It's easy with our Sure-Lock replacement set of four with mounting screws.